top of page

 • Covered in CEPR Covid Econ papers, Vox TalksSouth China Morning PostWeekendavisen

-• Summary: we show that local COVID-19 cases led to a surge in anti-Asian animus as measured by Google search and Twitter posts mentioning anti-Asian epithets in the local area.
-Moreover, both online animosity and offline hate incidents against Asians jumped when President Trump linked China and COVID-19 in his tweets, demonstrating the influence of public figures on such issue.
+• Summary: We show that local COVID-19 cases led to a surge in anti-Asian animus using Google search and Twitter posts.
+We further find that both online animosity and offline anti-Asian hate incidents jumped when President Trump linked China and COVID-19 in his tweets, demonstrating the influence of public figures on such issues.

 bottom of page